 Released April 2015: The Mi 4i is a trimmed down, cheaper version of the Mi 4 and is Xiaomi's first phone to launch first outside of China.
 Swapping metal for plastic all round, the Mi 4i has a 5-inch 1080p display, Snapdragon 615 CPU, 16GB of internal storage, a 13MP rear camera with two-tone LED flash and a whopping 3120mAh battery.
 Oh, and you get all that for around $200.
 Crazy.

 The Mi 4i was also the first new Xiaomi phone to debut running the Android 5.0 Lollipop based version of MIUI 6.
 And it's yet another example of Xiaomi packing in good hardware without jacking up the price.

 Released January 2016: As if Xiaomi's smartphones weren't already affordable enough, the Redmi range takes it one step further.
-The Redmi 3 is the latest super-low cost phone aimed at markets such as India and can be had, unbelievably, for a smidge over $100.
+The Redmi 3 is the latest low-cost phone aimed at China and can be had, unbelievably, for a smidge over $100.